-Cleaning experts recommend hardwood floor maintenance for the typical homeowner should be every two to four months.
-Dirt and dust act as a sandpaper to your hardwood floors and rugs.
+Our hardwood floor cleaning & resurfacing experts recommend hardwood floor maintenance for the typical homeowner should be every two to four months.
+Because, dirt and dust act as a sandpaper to your hardwood floors and rugs.

 In order to keep hardwood floors looking their best, the following cleaning and maintenance schedule is recommended: